Intrinsic Medicine and Phoenix Biotech Acquisition Corp. Mutually Agree to Terminate Business Combination Agreement

 About Phoenix Biotech Acquisition Corp.

 Phoenix Biotech Acquisition Corp.
-(NASDAQ: PBAX) is a blank-check company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
+PBAX is a blank-check company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
 For more information about PBAX, visit www.phoenixbiotechacquisitioncorp.com.

 Forward Looking Statements